2020 Hendricks Head Race - Sailing Instructions

 12 RADIO COMMUNICATION

-- 13.1 All yachts are requested to check-in with the Race Committee before the start of the race by sailing past the RC signal boat on starboard tack and hailing their sailing number, and receiving confirmation from the Race Committee, or by calling on VHF channel 72.
+- 13.1 All yachts are required to check-in with the Race Committee before the start of the first race by sailing past the RC signal boat and hailing their name and sail number, and receiving confirmation from the Race Committee, or by calling on VHF channel 72.

 - 13.2 A yacht that retires must notify the RC as soon as possible.